le-bananafish/website-source/content/posts/2021-in-review-hopes-for-2022.md

 My sister started watching Money Heist and Superstore (_f*ing hilarious_), which we've been watching on VodafoneTV <sup>(EOL in September tho :cry:)</sup>. _No Way Home_ was a lot better than I thought it was going to be; _Matrix: Resurrections_ wasn't; _Ghostbusters: Afterlife_ was good.
 I don't know what else to say.

 Summer Lab, an entrepreneurship programme run by the uni, has started and it's been both chill and intense at the same time.
 We essentially chose what we would be working on for the next three weeks on the first day.
-The pressure to be ontop of things hasn't been helped by my terrible sleep schedule and the fact that Summer Lab starts at ~~10am~~ well.., we're meant to be there by 9:45. ~~<sup>(in fact, <sup>super</sup> secret I'm meant to be researching right now)</sup>~~.
+The pressure to be on top of things hasn't been helped by my terrible sleep schedule and the fact that Summer Lab starts at ~~10am~~ well.., we're meant to be there by 9:45. ~~<sup>(in fact, <sup>super</sup> secret I'm meant to be researching right now)</sup>~~.

 We're so close to going back to uni and I just got the news (email) today that Clubs Expo won't be as in-person as before; those virtual Zoom stalls will be happening again :disappointed:, but what can you do with Omicron threatening to get all of us...
 (Is this meant to be a secret?)